cockroachdb/docs/recommended-production-settings.md

 #### CentOS and Red Hat

-To adjust the open files limits for a single process on CentOS and Red Hat, enable PAM user limits and set the hard limit to the recommendation mentioned [above](#open-files-limit).
+To adjust the file descriptors limit for a single process on CentOS and Red Hat, enable PAM user limits and set the hard limit to the recommendation mentioned [above](#open-files-limit).
 Note that CockroachDB always uses the hard limit, so it's not technically necessary to adjust the soft limit.

 For example, for a node with 3 stores, we would set the hard limit to at least 20000 (5000 per store and 5000 for networking) as follows: